MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2025-07-23-Tenure-Portfolio-Year-4.md

 I attended the 3-day long SEPAL Evidence-Based Teaching Institute at SF State.

 I attended the 3-day [Summer of Nanopore](https://dnalc.cshl.edu/email/2024-summer-nanopore-sequencing/) Professional Development workshop hosted at Skyline College by the Cold Spring Harbor DNA Learning Center.
-My goal is to bring this cutting edge technology into the classroom by 2026.
+My goal is to bring this cutting edge technology into the classroom by the end of 2025.

-I am one of the faculty leads of a Skyline **President's Innovation Fund** award of $7500: Earth Day Every Day with Qimmah, Marisa, Mays, and Rachel.
+I was one of the faculty leads of a Skyline **President's Innovation Fund** award of $7500: Earth Day Every Day with Qimmah, Marisa, Mays, and Rachel.

 I was awarded a California Community Colleges Chancellor’s Office **Zero-Textbook-Cost award** of $5000 to write a new lab manual for BIOL 215.

+I recieved the **SLOAC Academy certificate** from Skyline where I was trained in: Crafting Student Learning Outcomes, Designing Assessment Plans to Strengthen Student Learning, and Analyzing and Acting on Assessment Results.

 ## Professional Service: